Exploratory Studies Highlight

 Social Work: 610-499-1153, Bruce Hall 1st floor

-- Obtain appropriate signatures on Change of Curriculum form to sign you into the new major and to sign you out of Exploratory Studies, followed by the Associate Provost's signature to officially grant the change.
+- Obtain appropriate signatures on Application For Change in Major/Minor form to sign you into the new major and to sign you out of Exploratory Studies, followed by the Associate Provost's signature to officially grant the change.
 An exit survey at the Exploratory Studies office is also required at this time.

-- Make an appointment with your new academic advisor (as listed on the Change of Curriculum form).
+- Make an appointment with your new academic advisor (as listed on the Application for Change in Major/Minor form).

 - Academic Departments: Students are encouraged to meet with faculty and/or assistant/associate deans to explore interests, learn about majors, gain additional knowledge of the academic area and potential careers.